moondance-labs/tanssi-docs/builders/manage/sudo.md

 ## Upgrading Your Runtime {: #upgrading-your-runtime }

 To get started, head to Polkadot.js Apps for your ContainerChain.
-The Polkadot.js Apps Link for your ContainerChain can be found in your [Tanssi Dashboard](https://apps.tanssi.network/){target=\_blank} underneath the **Tooling** section.
+The Polkadot.js Apps link for your ContainerChain can be found in your [Tanssi Dashboard](https://apps.tanssi.network/){target=\_blank} underneath the **Tooling** section.

 ![Locating your Polkadot.js Apps Link on apps.tanssi.network](/images/builders/manage/sudo/sudo-2.webp)